 Ole Miss student Dylan Thomason found two ticks on his body after a night of camping with his friends.
 They slept in Eno hammocks outside, had a campfire and went hiking.
 He did not find the ticks until he got home from the trip.

-Thomason said that he developed symptoms two days after finding the ticks.
+Thomason said he developed symptoms two days after finding the ticks.

-“I first noticed I had a swollen lymph node close to area I found the ticks,” said Thomason.
-“Then my right leg had a lot of muscle soreness and I felt like I had pulled a hamstring.
+“I first noticed I had a swollen lymph node close to area I found the ticks,” Thomason said.
+“Then my right leg had a lot of muscle soreness, and I felt like I had pulled a hamstring.